 From a pure numbers standpoint the click rates are higher than a typical email open rate making PushCrew a very attractive method to boost blog traffic.

 Push Crew is a great way to get more people to see your blog posts who might not otherwise.

 After I publish a new blog post, one of the first things I do to build blog traffic is to share it on Social Media.

 For example, check out the image below which shows how I shared a blog post to my Facebook fan page.

-Sharing your content on Social Media won’t necessarily impact SEO results.
+While some consider it to be one of the best online network marketing strategies, sharing your content on Social Media won’t necessarily impact SEO results.

 Meaning, you won’t necessarily rank higher within the search engines like Google, Bing, or Yahoo just because you shared your content.

 However, getting your content in front of as many people as possible is key.

 …people hang out on Social Media.

 One of the most important things you can do is to know your Customer Avatar and know where they’re hanging out on Social Media.